List of National Historic Landmarks in Hawaii: Current NHLs

+Former National Historic Landmark

 Historical National Park Service Areas in Hawaii

 In addition, or perhaps overlapping, are five U.S. National Park Service areas of historic orientation in Hawaii.

 Of these, the USS Arizona Memorial, Kaloko-Honokohau National Historical Park, Kalaupapa National Historical Park, and Puukohola Heiau National Historic Site are also National Historic Landmarks and are listed above.
 The other one, which is also a landmark of national historic importance, is Pu'uhonua o Honaunau National Historical Park.
 It was established in 1955, before the National Historic Landmarks program started.